EdSpiezio-Runyon/UTSA_19_Supervised-Machine-Learning-Challenge/README.md

 ## Conclusion

-#### Conclusion: At data scores of 0.99 for both trainig and testing, as predicted the logistic regression model is better suited for supervised machine learning in this context than the random forest classifier.
+#### Conclusion: At data scores of 0.99 for both training and testing, as predicted the logistic regression model is better suited for supervised machine learning in this context than the random forest classifier.

 While the random forest classifier's training data score was a perfect 1.0, in actual testing its score decreased to 0.76.
 While this is still considered a good result for a data score, this result is not as strong as the logistic regression model's.